richavin97/learning-kotlin/README.md

 # learning-kotlin
-Just to learn Kotlin and use GitHub
+Starting with Kotlin language
+The goal is to learn the language and develop small applications with the help of Kotlin

+**Using IntelliJ**